 What Benefits or Deductions Can I Claim?

 Students have three main deductions they can claim that include the Hope Credit, the Lifetime Learning Credit and the higher education expenses deduction.
 The Hope Credit is a maximum $1,500 credit that includes 100 percent of your first $1,000 of tuition plus 50 percent of your second $1000.
-The Lifetime Learning is a tax credit for up to 20 percent of your tuition up to a limit of $2,000.
+The Lifetime Learning is a tax credit for your tuition up to a limit of $2,000.
 The higher education expenses deduction can provide up to $4,000 deduction for those that qualify.
 This would be of the greater benefit to the parents who are typically in a higher tax bracket.

 What Are the Consequences on My Financial Aid if I File Taxes?